General , Wills

 The claim: In a non-emergency situation, you MUST get your Will written through a lawyer.

 The fact: There is nothing written in any legal statute decreeing that a lawyer must be used to create a legal Last Will and Testament.
-If the document is signed in the presence of two independent adult witnesses, it is a perfectly legal Will.
-Period.

 2. “A Lawyer Will Certify That You Are of Sound Mind”